 Outdated Write Example –

 The main update in Thomas Write Rule is ignoring the Obsolete Write Operations.
-This is done because some transaction with timestamp greater than TS(T) (i.e., a transaction after T in TS ordering) has already written the value of X. Hence, logically user can ignore the Write(X) operation of T which becomes obsolete.
+This is done because some transaction with a timestamp greater than TS(T) (i.e., a transaction after T in TS ordering) has already written the value of X. Hence, logically user can ignore the Write(X) operation of T which becomes obsolete.
 Let us see this through an example:

 Image – Example of Outdated Write